BrianOtieno/quantum-computing/README.md

  Fear sparks amongst the ton at the mention of quantum computing like German planes are still flying up there.
 That's not a quantum joke but rather classical, so I reconned.
 You would relate - especially if you are a Brit and were alive in 1945 - of which am not on both accounts!

- However, this shouldn't be the case!!!
+ However, this shouldn't be the case!

 This repository is your golden ticket to the wacky world of quantum computing.
 Whether you're a curious cat just dipping your paws into the quantum realm or a seasoned Schrödinger's cat playing with superpositions, there's something for everyone.